 8405 W. 88th Terrace

 Overland Park, KS 66212

 Physicians for Social Responsibility (PSR) has been working for over 50 years to create a healthy, just and peaceful world for present and future generations.
-PSR advocates on the issues you care about by addressing the dangers that threaten our communities, using our medical and public health expertise to:
+PSR advocates on the issues you care about by addressing the dangers that threaten our communities.

 Physicians for Social Responsibility